 Despite their efforts they can’t twist the Declaration into a statement of majoritarianism.
 A few minutes in actual reading and contemplation puts their slogans to rest.
 In the Preamble the Founders dissolved political bands, the statutory power of Great Britain.
 However, left untouched were the moral bands which connect all men, which are derived from the Laws of Nature and Nature’s God.

 Consent of the governed is not a rule for democracy.
 Consent is the means to an end, the security of our unalienable rights.
-Majoritarian consent alone is insufficient to make political power just, for we are all subject to the Law of Reason, the Natural Law.
+Majoritarian consent alone is insufficient to make political power just.
 If numbers alone made right, the American Revolution would be deprived of its moral justification.
 The moral order comes first.
 Only after they had set forth that order did the Founders turn to government.
 And there too they were clear: government is instituted to secure our rights—that is its purpose.
 And it gets its just powers from the consent of the governed.

 Government is thus twice limited: by its end, to secure our rights; and by its means, which require our consent if they are to be legitimate.
 Absent moral justification, our revolution could be regarded as littler better than a Black Lives Matter riot.
 Modern resort to dangerous majoritarianism is heard when the media often describe a congressionally passed bill as having “bipartisan support.”
 That is majoritarian Left-speak for just and moral law.
 It just isn’t so.

-Our Founders recognized their duty, as equals among mankind, to explain why separation was necessary.
+Our Founders recognized their duty, as equals among mankind, to explain why separation from Great Britain was necessary.
 Only a decent and civil people would even bother.
 The Declaration isn’t a crude manifesto of political separation and power to the people.

 Before resorting to force for correcting abuses of government, civilized men will appeal to reason and even sentiment.
 So imbued were the Founders with introspective reason, they asked if they weren’t making too much of their complaints against George III.
 The same reason convinced them that America was headed for despotism, and it was necessary to “throw off such government.”
 Being rational yet knowing that one should not sit alone in judgment of one’s actions, they not only submitted facts to a candid world, but asked God Himself, “the Supreme Judge of the World,” if they were right.